jk1985yc/ELK/README.md

 # ELK
 VS Code Extension REST-Client
+---
-Use "kibana.rest" to create or delete Index Patterns
+Using "kibana-restAPI.rest" to create or delete Index Patterns
+---

+Shell Script
+---
+Using "kibana-shell.sh" to create Index Patterns
+---